RalphTro/GS1DigitalLinkURIVerifierForEPCIS/README.md

 ### Purpose of this Jupyter Notebook
 * Basis for discussion in EPCIS/CBV 2.0 MSWG.
-* Potential open source artefact to help in applying GS1 Digital Link URIs for populating EPCIS events, specifically for checking if given instance-level/class-level object, location and party IDs adhere to the 'constrained' syntax of GS1 Digital Link URIs.
+* Potential open source artefact to help in applying GS1 Digital Link URIs for populating EPCIS events, particularly for checking if given instance-level/class-level object, location and party IDs adhere to the 'constrained' syntax of GS1 Digital Link URIs.

 ### Functionality
 * Checks whether a list of GS1 DL URIs conforms to the constrained syntax as defined in CBV 2.0